This article provides a summary of workflow components in Personio. Workflows consist of the following components:

 Rules and conditions

-Rules and conditions provide more control over event-based and date-related workflows.
-Use them to specify when a workflow should trigger, and who it should impact.
+Rules and conditions give you more control over when event-based and time-based workflows run.
+Use them to ensure an automation only runs when specific criteria are met, not just when the trigger event occurs.
+They help you to decide exactly when a workflow should trigger and who it should impact.

 Rules